Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we proposed a novel approach for tax fraud risk management based on a hybrid machine learning-based approach that enjoys several favorable features.
+In this paper, we proposed a novel approach for tax fraud risk management based on a hybrid machine learning-based approach that possesses several favorable features.
 First, the proposed method allows to incorporate the relevant domain knowledge into the model in a user friendly way, through setting of ponders (weights) of the different data features from a pre-defined set of a few candidate ponders.
 Second, the method offers an explainable decision tree model based on which domain experts can verify (manually or through another way) the anomalous entities that the ML model outputs.
 Hence, the proposed method allows for domain expert validation of the ML-declared anomalies.
-Finally, besides the domain expert-based validation, the method exhibits an additional anomaly validation feature, by cross-checking the anomalous data point sets obtained by two independent anomaly detection methods ($K$-means and autoencoder-based) that are run in parallel over the same data set.
+Finally, the method demostrates strong robustness in terms of anomaly validation due to its hybrid nature.
+Namely, anomalies obtained by two idependent anomaly detection methods ($K$-means and autoencoder) are cross-checked in order to devise the final set of internally-validated anomalies.

-The key property of the results is that there is very good embedding of the outliers detected by an autoencoder into much larger set of outliers detected by $K$-means method.
-Given that these two approaches are completely independent and that the set of outliers detected by an autoencoder is significantly smaller and yet contained in the set of outlier detected by clustering to a very large degree, we conclude that the autoencoder actually enhances the results of $K$- means in a reasonable way.
+The experimental evaluation of the method shows that there is a very good embedding of outliers detected by the HUNOD autoencoder into much larger set of outliers detected by $K$-means with ponders.
+Given that these two outlier detection approaches are based on radically different machine learning designs and that the set of outliers detected by the autoencoder is significantly smaller and yet contained in the set of outlier detected by $K$-means to a very large degree, we conclude that the autoencoder actually refines the results of $K$-means indicating the most prominent outliers.
+Our experimental analysis also showed that the HUNOD autoencoder exhibits a higher degree of consistency with $K$-means than eight other alternative outlier detection algorithms.
+Since $K$-means exhibits a high recall, this result also suggests that the HUNOD autoencoder is a more precise outlier detection model than the examined alternatives.